Exploring Our Infrastructure and Design

 • (6) The response returned by the models is analyzed, and if necessary, it is forwarded to an alerting system that triggers notifications in case of detected battery stress conditions or signs of an imminent failure.

-• (8) Once the new data is available, a pipeline is triggered to collect the data, retrain the model, and compare its performance against the existing one.
+• (7) Every 10 minutes, a pipeline is triggered to collect the data, retrain the model, and compare its performance against the existing one.
 All in a fully automated manner.

-• (9) If the comparison results show that the new models perform better, they are then uploaded to the models MinIO bucket in the SNO for future use.
+• (8) If the comparison results show that the new models perform better, they are sent back to the inference MinIO bucket in the autonomous vehicle, so the cycle can start again with the updated models.